 To help determine your risk tolerance level, ask yourself, "How comfortable will I be watching my investment go up and down in value?".
-The more comfortable you are with price changes, the greater the risk you're probably willing to take.
+The more comfortable you are with price changes, the greater the risk you may be willing to take.
 Your registered State Farm® agent can help you find a risk tolerance that fits you.

 How Quickly Do You Want to Meet Your Goal?

 Time horizon is an important part of planning your goals.
-Generally, the more time you have the more risk you can take.
+Generally, the more time you have, the more risk you may be comfortable with.
 The reason: the longer your time horizon, the more time you have to ride out the market's ups and downs in pursuit of your financial goals.

 Selecting the Right Funds